nuclio/nuclio/docs/reference/nuctl/nuctl.md

 ## About

-Nuctl is Nuclio's command-line interface that provides you with all the nuclio features, accessible from your terminal
+`nuctl` is Nuclio's command-line interface that provides you with all the nuclio features, accessible from your terminal

 ## Download

-To install Nuctl all you need to do, is simply visit Nuclio [releases page](https://github.com/nuclio/nuclio/releases) and download the binary appropriate to your platform (e.g.: `darwin` if you have `macOS`)
+To install `nuctl` all you need to do, is simply visit Nuclio [releases page](https://github.com/nuclio/nuclio/releases) and download the binary appropriate to your platform (e.g.: `darwin` if you have `macOS`)

-You can use the following bash snippet to download the latest nuctl release
+You can use the following bash snippet to download the latest `nuctl` release
 ```bash
 curl -s https://api.github.com/repos/nuclio/nuclio/releases/latest \
 			| grep -i "browser_download_url.*nuctl.*$(uname)" \